Ways to Enrol, Concessions, Costs & Conditions, Facilities for Disabled students and more ...

 Facilities for Disabled Students: New Protocol

 We welcome applications from people with disabilities and we will do our best to ensure that your individual requirements are met so you can get the most from your course.
-The range of services for students with disabilities is being expanded all the time and we can arrange, for example, note-takers or proof-readers or special equipment.
-Although things are improving, some of the University’s older buildings are still presenting difficulties for students using wheelchairs and for the less mobile.
-In order to comply with the University's Health and Safety Regulations, all students who may acquire assistance will need to enrol 3 weeks before the start of the course.
+In order for the University to address your support needs and in order to comply with the University's Health and Safety Regulations, all students who may require assistance will need to enrol at least 3 weeks before the start of the course.
 Students will need to complete a short questionnaire before they enrol and return that to the Open Learning Office.
 The questionnaire can be downloaded here.
 Any student who would like further information should contact the Disability Office, Dr Tess Maginess at firstname.lastname@example.org